dotnet/docs-aspire/docs/extensibility/secure-communication-between-integrations.md

 - _MailDevResource.AppHost_: The [app host](../fundamentals/app-host-overview.md) that uses the custom resource and defines it as a dependency for a Newsletter service.
 - _MailDevResource.NewsletterService_: An ASP.NET Core Web API project that sends emails using the MailDev container.
 - _MailDevResource.ServiceDefaults_: Contains the [default service configurations](../fundamentals/service-defaults.md) intended for sharing.
-- _MailKit.Client_: Contains the custom integration that exposes the MailKit `SmtpClient` through a factory.
+- _MailKit.Client_: Contains the custom client integration that exposes the MailKit `SmtpClient` through a factory.

 ## Update the MailDev resource